 Below: Fertile flowers form an oblong-ellipsoid ribbed seed capsule containing many small dust-like seeds.
 The remains of the pouch are still attached to this example.

 Notes: Eloise Butler's records show that she obtained plants of this species as early as 1907 from within Glenwood Park (Now called Theodore Wirth Park); then in 1907 and 1908 from a source in Mahtomedi, MN; in 1908 from Osceola, WI.
 In 1911 and 1914 she gathered plants from the Big Bog area of Lake Minnetonka; there were several plantings in 1912, on May 22nd from Mound MN and on June 12 from Washburn Park, Minneapolis.
 Also, on June 18, 1916 ("2 clumps large") from 6th Ave.
 North in Minneapolis, more from there in 1919; "three large " on June 10, 1917 along Superior Blvd. in Minneapolis.
-MOre plants in 1919 and 1920.
 Other records indicate specimens of this plant were acquired from Mahtomedi, MN; from the Glenwood Park Bog, Minneapolis; from Fridley, from Twin Lakes, and from a meadow at Savage, MN.
-More were planted in 1920.
+More were planted in 1919, '20, '21, '24, '25, and '26.
 Curator Martha Crone also planted the species many times, every year in the 1930s starting in 1934, and more introductions in '41, '49, '54, and '56.